QuickBooks Blog

 • Unexpected emails concerning payrolls you didn’t submit

-These are just a few of the warning signs to watch out for—remember, payroll fraud can take many forms.
-That’s why you should review your company’s payroll and accounting records on a regular basis.
-With QuickBooks Payroll, all of your payroll information is in one place, making it easy to review records and look for irregularities.
+These are just a few warning signs to watch out for—remember, payroll fraud can take many forms.
+That’s why you should review your company’s payroll and accounting records regularly.
+With QuickBooks Online, all your payroll information is in one place, making it easy to review records and look for irregularities.

 How to prevent payroll fraud